|This is an unofficial version.

 C.C.S.M.
 REFERENCE AND COMING INTO FORCE

 23 This Act may be referred to as chapter C44 of the Continuing Consolidation of the Statutes of Manitoba.

 24 This Act comes into force on the day it receives royal assent.

-INLAND PORT AREA
+SCHEDULE INLAND PORT AREA